Prato Nevoso

 Prato Nevoso (or Pratonevoso) is a ski and holiday resort in northern Italy.
-It is located at 1480 m above sea level, in the province of Cuneo, Piedmont, within the municipal boundaries of the comune of Frabosa Sottana, of which it is a frazione, some four kilometres south of its centre.
+It is located at 1480 metres above sea level, in the province of Cuneo, Piedmont, within the municipal boundaries of the comune of Frabosa Sottana, of which it is a frazione, some four kilometres south of its centre.
+The resort's name means "snowy meadow" in Italian.

 History

 Prato Nevoso's history as a resort dates back to the early 1960s, when a group of Ligurian entrepreneurs decided to create a resort easily accessible from Genoa and Turin.

-The fast work of building and the low initial costs of the flats promoted spurred tourism, as well as the presence of the A6 Turin-Savona motorway (enlarged during the 1990s).
-The fast building did not follow any principle of organic urban program, and buildings were born in the complete architectural anarchy.
+The rapid building programme and the low initial costs of flats spurred tourism, as well as the presence of the A6 Turin-Savona motorway (enlarged during the 1990s).
+The expansion of the resort did not follow established principles of town planning, and buildings sprung up in somewhat anarchic fashion.

 Giro d'Italia

 As well as winter sports, the resort is popular with cyclists and has been the finish of three stages of the Giro d'Italia: